Roxborough State Park

 Head south on Santa Fe Drive (Highway 85) to Titan Road (4.2 miles south of C-470 intersection).
 Turn right (west) on Titan Road.
 Continue heading west on Titan Road.
 It will curve and begin to head south, becoming North Rampart Range Road (3 miles).
 Continue south on North Rampart Range Road past Roxborough Village and the Foothills Water Treatment Plant (3.5 miles).
 At the intersection of North Rampart Range Road and Roxborough Park Road, turn left onto Roxborough Park Road.
 Take the next right on East Roxborough Drive (about 50 yards away) to enter the park.

-Hours: Tuesday through Sunday, 9 a.m. to 4 p.m.
-Closed on Sundays.
+Hours: Daily 9 a.m.
+To 4 p.m.
+December-April closed on Mondays.

 Fees and Passes